dcarles/ContainerManager/Readme.md

 404 - NOT FOUND : Application not found

 DELETE http://localhost:55100/api/machine/{machineId}

 HEADER 'X-Api-Key': 'testOwnerApiKey3264'

+When deleting a Machine, the application definitions associated with it will be updated to not relate to a machine.

 ######  HTTP Response Codes
 200 - OK  : Machine deleted successfully